SpehleonLP/IK-Guide/README.md

 		Z : float[];
 	};

 In a jacobian matrix each column corresponds to a value for an axis, maybe a delta, maybe a tangent, but a value.
 And the rows (indexes) correspond to joints (more on this later).
-This is basically worthless for computaiton, you can't do anything useful with this data structure, its junk.
+This is basically worthless for computation, you can't do anything useful with this data structure, its junk.
 It's arranged like this because of the field of math it came from.

 Next we have the jacobian transpose which is this:

 	JacobianTranspose : vec3[];

 Here the columns are the joints, and the rows are XYZ values; all I've done is turn it from an struct of arrays to an array of structs.
 Thats what taking a "transpose" means.
 So while the mathematical papers and algorithm descriptions talk about computing the jacobian and taking the transpose.
 You never do that, never ever do that: it is far easier to just compute the tranpose directly and work with it.

----

 The jacobian solver has basically 4 functions that need to be explained and defined they are as follows: